rafiframadhana/chatbot-ai-gemini/README.md

 - **Suggested Messages:** Quick action buttons for common queries
 - **Markdown Support:** Rich text formatting in messages

-## Contributing

-Feel free to contribute to this project:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.